SIRI-VARSHINI29/Tic-Tac-Toe/README.md

 - Implement a single-player mode with an AI opponent.
 - Add difficulty levels for the AI.

-## License
-This project is open-source and available under the MIT License.
-Feel free to use, modify, and distribute it.

 ## Contributing
 Contributions are welcome!
 Feel free to submit a pull request or open an issue to discuss any changes.

 ## Contact
 For any questions or feedback, please feel free to reach out.

----

 Enjoy playing Tic-Tac-Toe!